Gailpositive/Devops-On-AWS/Devops-on-AWS-Code-Build-Test/Devops-On-AWS.md

 # DEVOPS ON AWS..CODE, BUILD AND TEST.
 ## Introduction to DevOps cultural philosophies, practices, and tools to deliver applications and services faster and at a higher quality.
+### AWS APPLICATION used:
-### Technology used:  AWS Cloud9, to set up a development environment for a sample application.
+* AWS Cloud9 development environment for a sample application
+* Amazon Simple Storage Service (Amazon S3) bucket
+* Amazon API Gateway REST API
+* Amazon DynamoDB table
+* AWS Step Functions state machine
+* AWS Lambda functions
+* The final exercise includes instructions to delete all the resources created in the exercises.

 ### Learning Objectives
 * Describe how the DevOps model benefits development and operations teams